 3) Breathe normally and gently be attentive of your breathing in this present moment.

 4) Allow what you see, hear, taste, smell, feel or think to unfold without deliberately trying to control any of them.

 5) Whenever you find yourself deliberately hanging onto or pushing away any part of what you see, hear, taste, smell, feel or think, then just return directly to the awareness of your breathing until you are ready again to try point (4) again.

-We will play a recording of a Dharma Talk after our final sitting period related to meditation and enjoy Chai.
+We will play a recording of a Dharma Talk after our final sitting period related to meditation.
 We will apprise you of weekend retreats and guest speakers and teachers invited on some Tuesday evening sessions to share their insights on meditation with us.